 The summary historical consolidated financial and other data for CCIC set forth below for each of the four years in the period ended December 31, 1998, and as of December 31, 1995, 1996, 1997 and 1998, have been derived from the consolidated financial statements of CCIC, which have been audited by KPMG LLP, independent certified public accountants.
-The results of operations for the year ended December 31, 1998 are not comparable to the year ended December 31, 1997, and the results for the year ended December 31, 1996 as a result of business acquisitions completed in 1997 and 1998.
+The results of operations for the year ended December 31, 1998 are not comparable to the year ended December 31, 1997, and the results for the year ended December 31, 1997 are not comparable to the year ended December 31, 1996 as a result of business acquisitions completed in 1997 and 1998.
 Results of operations of these acquired businesses are included in CCIC's consolidated financial statements for the periods after the respective dates of acquisition.
-[D] The summary historical financial and other data for the restricted group under our high yield debt instruments are not intended as alternative measures of operating results or cash flows from operations, as determined in accordance with generally accepted accounting principles.]
 The information set forth below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations--Results of Operations--CCIC" and the consolidated financial statements and related notes of CCIC included elsewhere in this prospectus.

-(a) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
+- (a) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
 These expenses consist primarily of allocated compensation, benefits and overhead costs that are not directly related to the administration or management of existing towers.
 For the year ended December 31, 1997, such expenses include (1) nonrecurring cash bonuses of \$0.9 million paid to certain executive officers in connection with our initial investment in Castle Transmission and (2) a nonrecurring cash charge of \$1.3 million related to our purchase of shares of our common stock from our former chief executive officer in connection with our initial Castle Transmission investment.
-See "Certain Relationships and Related Transactions".

-- (b) Represents charges related to the issuance of stock options to certain employees and executives. - (c) Includes a \$1.2 million fee received in March 1997 as compensation for leading an investment consortium that provided the equity financing in connection with our initial Castle Transmission investment. - (d) Represents our aggregate number of sites as of the end of each period. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization and non-cash compensation changes.
+See "Certain Relationships and Related Transactions". - (b) Represents charges related to the issuance of stock options to certain employees and executives. - (c) Includes a \$1.2 million fee received in March 1997 as compensation for leading an investment consortium that provided the equity financing in connection with our initial Castle Transmission investment. - (d) Represents our aggregate number of sites as of the end of each period. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization and non-cash compensation changes.
 EBITDA is presented as additional information because management believes it to be a useful indicator of our ability to meet debt service and capital expenditure requirements.
 It is not, however, intended as an alternative measure of operating results or cash flow from operations, as determined in accordance with generally accepted accounting principles.
 Furthermore, our measure of EBITDA may not be comparable to similarly titled measures of other companies.